Government Documents Policy

 Collection Development Policy

 The Kennesaw State University (KSU) Library System is comprised of the L.V.
 Johnson Library on the Marietta Campus and the Horace W. Sturgis Library on the Kennesaw Campus.
-The KSU Library System is committed to providing excellent services and resources that directly support the University’s efforts to become a world-class comprehensive university recognized for its excellence in education, discovery, innovation, technology, and community engagement.
-In dealing with both physical and virtual environments the library system carefully crafts collections and services that enhance teaching, learning, scholarship, and creative endeavors for the users of the various libraries.
+The KSU Library System is committed to providing excellent services and resources that directly support the University’s mission of being a student-centered, research-driven university.
+In dealing with both physical and virtual environments the library system carefully crafts collections and services that enhance teaching, learning, scholarship, and creative endeavors for our users.

 The KSU Library System has been a selective depository for federal documents since 1968 and serves the Eleventh Congressional District of Georgia.
-The depository collection is held at the Horace W. Sturgis Library.
+The depository collection is held at the L.V.
+Johnson Library.
 The purpose of the depository is to collect, organize, and provide free access to U.S. Government information to the KSU community and the general public.
 It also supports the current and anticipated instructional, research, and service programs of Kennesaw State University.

 Kennesaw State University

-Cobb County, Georgia has a population of 688,078 according to the U.S. 2010 Census.
-About 9.1% are 65 years old and older while the median age is 35.4 years old.
+Cobb County, Georgia has a population of 766,149 according to the U.S. 2020 Census.
+About 12.7% are 65 years old and older while the average age is 36.8 years old.
 Whites comprise 55.8% of the population, blacks or African Americans make up 28.7%, and Hispanics or Latinos are 13.4%.
 The per capita income is $42,008.
-The percentage of residents with a bachelor’s degree or higher is 44%.
+The percentage of residents with a bachelor’s degree or higher is 47.4%.
+(Census Bureau QuickFacts, Cobb County Demographics)

 Eleventh Congressional District of Georgia

 To meet the needs of its users, the KSU Library System depository selects approximately 45% of the publications offered through the Federal Depository Library System.
 The library system receives access to all electronic versions of items offered through the Government Publishing Office (GPO) through the Marcive GPO service.
 The library also obtains some titles free from government agencies and commissions.